 We’ve found so many uses for that little battery already, and I know as summer hits there will be even more.
 And if you don’t need the bigger 500W unit, the smaller units Jackery makes offer further solar solutions.

 While we were sent the Jackery Explorer 500 to try for free, having used it now, I would absolutely put my own money into a purchase to own it.
-As a matter of fact, as Christmas comes up, we’ve considered buying units for family who spend a lot of time in the beautiful Montana woods.
+As a matter of fact, as Christmas comes up, we’ve considered buying units for families who spend a lot of time in the beautiful Montana woods.